What's an Apocrypha? It's all Greek to Me.

 having been transported by an angel to the lion's den.
 Or, see the description above for the book of Tobit.

 This bears no resemblance to anything in canonical scripture.
-It is obviously just a contrived story.
+It is obviously just a legend.

 Now it is true than many early Protestant English Bibles included the Apocrypha.
 But these books were segregated into